openebs/website/website/src/blogs/openebs-dynamic-volume-provisioning-on-zfs.md

     $ apt-get install -y zfsutils-linux

-Create and Attach the disk (if not already attached) to the nodes for setting up the ZPOOL:
+Create and attach the disk (if not already attached) to the nodes for setting up the ZPOOL:

     $ gcloud compute disks create <disk-name> --size <size> --type pd-standard  --zone us-central1-a